ubdsgroup/mlcourse-ub/source/syllabus.rst

 Expectations
 -------------
 * Students are expected to act in a professional manner.
 A student’s grade may be reduced due to unprofessional or disruptive behavior.
 Examples include coming to class late, texting (or otherwise using your cell phone) during class, your cell phone ringing during class and/or exams, etc.
-* Homework assignments will be assigned for each module.
-Homework assignments are due at the beginning of class.
+* Programming assignments will be graded and returned to students.
-* Homework and programming assignments will be graded and returned to students.
+* :red:`Late submission of assignments will receive a grade of zero.`
-* Late submission of assignments will receive a grade of zero.
+* :red:`No late submission of Gradiance quizzes are allowed.
+The quizzes will automatically become unavailable immediately after the due date and no accomodations will be made for missed quizzes.`
 * Students are encouraged to discuss assignments and share ideas, but each student must independently write and submit their own solution.
 * Makeup exams will be given in the following circumstances only:

   1. You contact the instructor prior to the exam
   2. You have a valid and documented reason to miss the exam